Fuxing (train): Commercialization

 On 15 August 2016, the China Standardized EMU has started operation on Harbin–Dalian High-Speed Railway.
-The train was running as Train No. G8041 departed from Dalian North railway station to Shenyang railway station.
+The train was running as Train No. G8041 and departed from Dalian North railway station to Shenyang railway station.

 From the end of 2016 to the beginning of 2017, several subsidiaries of CRRC gained licences from the National Railway Administration to produce the rolling stocks.

 The China Standardized EMU started its experimental long haul service on Beijing–Hong Kong High-Speed Railway on 25 February 2017.

 On June 25, 2017, the official public name of the China Standardized EMU was unveiled as "Fuxing", signaling a departure from the "和谐号" (Harmony) branding of the previous high speed trains.
 The next day, a CR400AF departed on its maiden journey from the Beijing South railway station, traveling toward Shanghai, at the same time a CR400BF left Shanghai Hongqiao railway station on its maiden journey bound for Beijing.

 After extensive testing since its debut, 350 km/h operation returned to the Beijing–Shanghai high-speed railway using Fuxing trains on September 21, 2017, once again making the Chinese high speed railway network the fastest in the world.

 Specifications and technical features

 An 8-car Fuxing set is 209 m long, 3.36 m wide and 4.06 m high.
-It has an axleload of less than 17 t.
+It has an axle load of less than 17 t.
 The train can carry 556 passengers, with 10 in business class, 28 in first class, and 518 in second class.
 The train also reduces energy consumption, and adopts a standard parts design.
 It also has reinforced safety features compared with older EMUs.

 The spacing of seats of Fuxing (Rejuvenation) is larger than Hexie (Harmony), with the first class at 1160 mm and the second class 1020 mm.
 It also provides Wi-Fi access.